Follow us on Flickr, Facebook and our Blog. flickr facebook blog

 Vinatge linen cart covers, matress covers, sheets, grain sacks and fabric from rolls can all be used for upholstery projects.

-Cart covers,mattress cover and sheets consist of 2 or more panels of vintage fabric hand sticthed together and are suitable for upholstery as are sacks and rolls.
+Cart covers,mattress cover and sheets consist of 2 or more panels of vintage linen fabric hand sticthed together and are suitable for upholstery as are sacks and rolls.

 Mixing plain linen with some striped and / or monogrammed linen works well.
 For example a plain mattress cover with monogrammed stripes sacks running down the chair back or a patchwork effect using various striped, monogrammed and plain linen.
-There are almost endless options available, We can match fabric and prepare upholstery packs of matching plain and striped linen.
+There are almost endless options available.
+We can match fabric and prepare upholstery packs of matching plain and striped linen.

 We recommend using fabrics with a close weave for upholstery.
+Most of our fabrics are closely woven and suitable for upholstery unless otherwise stated

 More on upholstery on the blog